appseconnect/docs/_posts/Package Documents/2021-03-08-Package-Document-For-SAPSL-Magento2.md

 This Processflow will integrate the updated inventory stocks from SAP Business One S/L to Magento2.
 The following data will be integrated: Stock Quantity details against every Item Id getting updated.

+## LookUp Mapping:
+Your Package contains multiple Processflows and few of those Processflows may require mapping of specific values in certain fields as lookups.
+You are required to create these lookups manually in the Reference Tables of the APPSeCONNECT [Repositories](https://docs.appseconnect.com/processflow/Lookup-repository-masterdata/).
+Follow the documentation of [Reference Tables](https://docs.appseconnect.com/processflow/Lookup-repository-masterdata/#reference-tables) for reference.
+The lookups listed below needs to be created in reference tables for the below mentioned ProcessFlow.
+The list is put based on the format given below:

+[Processflow Name][Reference Table]

+•  [ Customer Add  ][CustomerGroup]

+•  [ Simple Product Add (Magento 2.x to SAP SL)][WebsitePriceList]

+•  [ Simple Product Add (Magento 2.x to SAP SL)][Currency]

+•  [ CONFIGURABLE PRODUCT ADD (Magento 2.0 to SAP SL)][WebsitePriceList]

+•  [ CONFIGURABLE PRODUCT ADD (Magento 2.0 to SAP SL)][Currency]

+•  [ PF - Grouped Product Add (Magento 2.x to SAP SL)][WebsitePriceList]

+•  [ PF - Grouped Product Add (Magento 2.x to SAP SL)][Currency]

+## Extension Configuration Information:

+This package comprises of the following prepackaged applications namely **SAP Business One Service Layer** that requires to configure the required extension & Add Ons.
+For SAP Business One S/L, you are required to use the Addon for SAP Business One.
+Given below is the checklist of Add On’s required for this Package.

+**SAP B1 Application**

+•	Version: Supported SAP B1 Version are:

+    - SAP B1 9.1

+    - SAP B1 9.2

+    - SAP B1 9.3V & Above

+•	Add On:

+    - APPSeCONNECT_2.4.3.0_32 (For 32 Bit supported SAP Application)

+    - APPSeCONNECT_2.4.10.0_64 (For 64 Bit supported SAP Application)

+•	Description: This Add On is used for Web Item Master Data Configuration (created under Inventory Module) for adding web product details required for integration.

+## Adapter Compatibility Check:
+ProcessFlows in this package have no direct dependencies with Adapter Compatibility.
+Anytime on deploying your ProcessFlow, the latest adapter set in APPSeCONNECT Portal will be downloaded against the applications selected.

+## Environment Selection
+This package is pre-implemented with all the configurations and mappings.
+To deploy the ProcessFlows you are required to select the environment in which your business flow will be deployed.
+Your Environments are needed to be setup before the deploying process.
+Checkout the details below to setup, your choice of environment.

+**On-Premise Setup:**
+To download your On-Premise Agent, navigate to the Deploy > Environments > On Premise > Click on the Download Hyperlink.
+To know more about the installation process, [Click Here](https://docs.appseconnect.com/deployment/Deployment-Configuration/#on-premise-agent-configuration)
+Once the installation process completes, you can view your [OP details Page](https://docs.appseconnect.com/deployment/Environment-Management/).

+**Hosted Setup:**
+To add your hosted agent on your organisation, follow the process provided in the [link](https://docs.appseconnect.com/deployment/Deployment-Configuration/#cloud-agent-configuration)
+To know more about Hosted Environment, [Click Here](https://docs.appseconnect.com/deployment/Environment-Management/)

+## Deployment
+Deploying is an essential step for integrating your business flow.
+Environment needs to have the configuration deployed which drives the integration process.
+Check the [Deployment Documents](https://docs.appseconnect.com/deployment/overview/) to know about the steps to deploy your flow on your selected environment.

+Once deployed, you need to click on the RUN button in the designer page to [execute your flow](https://docs.appseconnect.com/processflow/deploying-and-executing-processfloww/#executing-deployed-processflow).
+All its execution generates [SNAPSHOTS](https://docs.appseconnect.com/processflow/snapshot-processflow/) that will allow you to monitor the data synced with the execution attempt.